connorwarme/connorwarme/README.md

   alt="Pro Site"
 />
 ### Highlights
-* build a website for Amity - pro athlete and registered dietician (RDN)
+* built a website for Amity - pro athlete and registered dietician (RDN)
 * includes a photo gallery!
 * includes a blog section (recipes, podcasts, stories and more)
 * responsive design w/ cross-browser compatibility